jeremyarmijo/My_printf/README.md

 # My_printf - Epitech project

 This project involves recoding the function from the C library according to the C99 standard.
-The function should be prototyped as the function.
-The use of the entire library is forbidden except for specific functions like , , , , , and .
+The use of the entire library is forbidden except for specific functions va_start, va_end, va_arg, malloc, free and write.
-Compilation

 Compile the project via Makefile to create a library named 'libmy'.